St Mary Redcliffe and Temple School: Temple Colston School

+Redcliffe Endowed School

+In 1856 the Redcliffe Endowed School was founded under a scheme of the Charity Commissioners at a site on Redcliffe Hill on land previously used as the vicarage orchard.
+Initially co-educational, the girls left in 1879 and the School was renamed the Redcliffe Endowed Boys' School, only to be renamed again to St Mary Redcliffe Secondary School during the 1940s.

 Merger of the schools

-Redcliffe Boys School merged with Temple Colston School in 1969, creating the co-educational St Mary Redcliffe and Temple school as a comprehensive voluntary aided school, and both moved to a new building at the current Somerset Square site.
+St Mary Redcliffe Secondary School merged with Temple Colston School in 1966, creating the co-educational St Mary Redcliffe and Temple school as a comprehensive voluntary aided school.
+New buildings were constructed in a modernist style at Somerset Square to house the school at a cost of £500,000 and were opened in November 1967 by the then master of University College, Oxford Lord Redcliffe-Maud, whose father had been the vicar of St Mary Redcliffe Church.

+In 1988, the Temple Colston annex was added to the school to allow for an expansion of numbers.

 In 2008, the school was awarded funding for a substantial rebuild of its main site, under the government's Building schools for the future programme.
 The construction company Skanska began work on 1 May 2009 and the new school was formally opened to students on 5 November 2010.
 Over the course of the 18 months much of the existing site was demolished, with new facilities being built to house science, mathematics, English, design technology, music, art photography and physical education.

 The school's two mottos are "Steadfast in Faith" (historic) and "A Christian Community Committed To Excellence" (modern).
 Both reflect the partnership with St Mary Redcliffe Church, and also the official faith of the school.
 The earlier Redcliffe boys School used the motto "Prayer, Practice, Perseverance and Punctuality", known as the 4 P's.